bgruening/galaxytools/rpy_statistics_collection/readme.rst

 ===============================

-These wrappers are based on RPy1 versions included in Galaxy-Main and ported by John Chilton to RPy2.
-Please see the following Mail from
+These wrappers are based on RPy1 versions included in Galaxy-Main and ported by John Chilton and Björn Grüning to RPy2 and Galaxy tool dependencies.
-galaxy-dev:
+Please see the following Mail from galaxy-dev:

   http://lists.bx.psu.edu/pipermail/galaxy-dev/2013-May/014694.html

 Missing ports to RPy2: